nicgallego/fortran_builds/README.md

 We have achieved (with chatgpt assisting me parse some sparse documentation)
 - to set up a build system for Fortran project using meson
 - document the code using Doxygen blocks with the help of UltiSnips.
-- [FIXME] integrate doc target into meson
+- integrate doc target into meson
 - to add test-drive as testing system and integrate it to meson project.